Fatigue During Pregnancy

 Most women struggle with feeling very tired when they are pregnant.
 This tiredness, or fatigue, is most common during the first and third trimesters.

-If you're like many women, you'll feel more energy during most of your second trimester.
-Later in pregnancy, though, your body is dealing with the physical demands of carrying a larger fetus.
-And you probably won't sleep as well.
-All of this can tire you out.
+In the third trimester, your body is dealing with the physical demands of carrying a larger baby.
+And you may not sleep well.
+All of this can make you feel tired.

 Author: Healthwise Staff

 Sarah Marshall MD - Family Medicine

-Kathleen Romito, MD - Family Medicine
+Kathleen Romito MD - Family Medicine

-Adam Husney, MD - Family Medicine
+Adam Husney MD - Family Medicine

-Kirtly Jones, MD - Obstetrics and Gynecology
+Kirtly Jones MD - Obstetrics and Gynecology